computational-metabolomics/mspurity-galaxy/README.rst

 Dependencies
 ------------------
 Dependencies for these Galaxy tools should be handled by CONDA.
-The most recent version of the msPurity R package can found on channel  `tomnl <https://anaconda.org/tomnl/bioconductor-mspurity>`_ on `anaconda <https://anaconda.org/tomnl/bioconductor-mspurity>`_.
-Warning this will be a different version of the package compared to the BICONDA bioconductor-mspurity.

 Galaxy